 Fees for Wifi

 It’s nice to have wifi on the plane, especially if it is going to be a long flight.
 However, most airlines do charge for wifi but there are a few like Jet Blue and Norwegian that offer it for free on select planes.
+If you are a T-mobile customer on Gogo enabled flight, you get 1hr of Wi-fi free.
 Some airlines offer it for free to business class passengers, so check the details so you will be prepared.

 Some hotels also charge for wifi.
 Usually, if you have status with the hotel chain they will waive the free.
 I have had luck complaining (nicely) to the front desk clerk about the fee and getting a complimentary code.
 It doesn’t hurt to ask, right?